-Something ominous lingers in the air tonight.
-It's as if, Jack thought, as if everything had just gone silent for no reason.
+Something ominous lingers in the air tonight, Jack thought, as if everything has just gone silent for no reason.
 Something or someone, it seemed, had muted nature.
 There were no owls calling, katydids singing, or crickets chirping - just dead silence.
-Jack stood there peering into the darkness, looking for any movement or anything out of place, something that just didn't fit.
-There was an oddly familiar scent on the air, but he couldn't seem to place it while digging through his memories.
+Jack stood peering into the darkness, looking for any movement or anything out of place, something that just didn’t fit.
+There was an oddly familiar scent on the air, but he couldn’t seem to place it while digging through his memories.

 “What’s got you on edge?” asked Lana.

 She had just as quietly watched Jack, as Jack had watched the night sky.
 Nothing gets to Jack like this, she thought.
 The deafening silence outside rang louder in Jack’s ears than the concern in Lana’s voice.

 Lana knew Jack was one of the oldest of his kind, if not the oldest of them all.
 He was the longest-lived vampire she had ever met, and she had been with him for almost five hundred years.
 She also knew he had been around close to three hundred years before meeting her.
 Nothing and no one had ever shaken him, but tonight, was different.

 Jack turned his attention from the distance and away from that mysterious yet oddly familiar scent on the breeze.
 He had been searching through the vast expanse of his memories for the answer to the riddle the scent had set before him but now found himself hanging on the worry in Lana’s voice.
 He turned slowly from the open window, and his eyes met Lana’s.

 He smiled slightly and replied, “Just got a little case of déjà vu.”